microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // Warning: (ae-incompatible-release-tags) The symbol "pickerMenuOptionTemplate" is marked as @public, but its signature references "PickerMenuOption" which is marked as @alpha
 //
 // @public (undocumented)
-export const pickerMenuOptionTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<PickerMenuOption>;
+export const pickerMenuOptionTemplate: FoundationElementTemplate<ViewTemplate<PickerMenuOption>>;

 // Warning: (ae-incompatible-release-tags) The symbol "pickerMenuTemplate" is marked as @public, but its signature references "PickerMenu" which is marked as @alpha
 //
 // @public
-export const pickerMenuTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<PickerMenu>;
+export const pickerMenuTemplate: FoundationElementTemplate<ViewTemplate<PickerMenu>>;

 // Warning: (ae-incompatible-release-tags) The symbol "pickerTemplate" is marked as @public, but its signature references "Picker" which is marked as @alpha
 //
 // @public
-export const pickerTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Picker>;
+export const pickerTemplate: FoundationElementTemplate<ViewTemplate<Picker>>;

 // @public
 export type ProgressOptions = FoundationElementDefinition & {